shinoxy/shinoxy/README.md

 - Lifelong learning
 - Able to achieve the set goals
-- Consider myself a purposeful, communicative and positive person
+- Purposeful, communicative and positive person
 - Approach new and interesting tasks responsibly and enthusiastically

 ## Contacts